freeifier/BatteryConservationChanger/README.md

 I found out about it because when using Windows there is an Lenovo Utility for it.

 And on linux it can be changed by either writing a 1 or a 0 into the file located in /sys/bus/platform/drivers/ideapad_acpi/VPC2004:00$.

+To install just clone the project by typing `git clone https://github.com/freeifier/BatteryConservationChanger` and then executing
+`sudo bash install.sh`